A Blog in 2 Parts:

 Bringing together scientists, practitioners, commissioners of services and policymakers together in a series of Parliamentary events, the Mindful Nation inquiry held eight hearings on topics including the workplace, mental health, education, criminal justice and pain management.
 Working papers from these discussions served as the foundation for the Mindful Nation UK report, which summarises evidence-based recommendations.
 The report was launched in parliament on October 20th 2015, speakers at the event included the Secretary of State for Education Rt.
 Hon.
 Nicky Morgan MP, Health Minister Rt Hon.
 Alistair Burt MP and Sport, Tourism & Heritage Minister Tracey Crouch MP.

-Key policy implications address in the report are :
+Key policy implications addressed in the report are :

 Can mindfulness in schools influence classroom behaviour, attention and focus, help raise educational standards, and develop young people’s tools for well-being?